Scientists Mapped Where Emotions Live in Our Bodies And It Might Change Things

 "Just take a deep breath," they’d say.
 "It’s all in your head."

-But emotions aren’t just in your head.
+But emotions aren’t just in your head, so you can feel vindicated for a moment.

-And if you ignore them?
+And if you ignore them, they don’t just disappear.

-They show up as tension, chronic pain, gut issues, fatigue, and even disease.
+They settle into your body and show up as tension, chronic pain, gut issues, fatigue, and even sometimes disease.

-It’s just that most of us never learned how to listen.
+Your emotions are trying to talk to you, your body is trying to talk to you, it’s just that most of us never learned how to listen.

 You Can’t Think Your Way Out of a Body Problem